cdevshub/afero-devdocs/docs/StandaloneHub.md

 The Raspbian OS allows you to configure the Wi-Fi network from your local PC before booting it in the Raspberry Pi.

-1. Install the Raspbian OS to an appropriate SD card (8GB or larger) via the instructions at https://www.raspberrypi.org/documentation/installation/installing-images/.
+**1.** Install the Raspbian OS to an appropriate SD card (8GB or larger) via the instructions at https://www.raspberrypi.org/documentation/installation/installing-images/.

-2. Remove and re-insert the SD card into your computer.
+**2.** Remove and re-insert the SD card into your computer.

-3. Open the SD card image, which will have the volume name of “boot”.
+**3.** Open the SD card image, which will have the volume name of “boot”.

-4. Using a text editor like Notepad for Windows, TextEdit for macOS, or your favorite plain text editor program (
+**4.** Using a text editor like Notepad for Windows, TextEdit for macOS, or your favorite plain text editor program (do not use a document program like Word or Pages), do the following:

-   do not

-   use a document program like Word or Pages), do the following:

-   1. Create a file on the SD card named “wpa_supplicant.conf”.
+4a.
+Create a file on the SD card named “wpa_supplicant.conf”.

-   2. Paste the text shown below into this file, replacing the Wi-Fi network SSID (network name) and password with the proper values for your Wi-Fi network.
+4b.
+Paste the text shown below into this file, replacing the Wi-Fi network SSID (network name) and password with the proper values for your Wi-Fi network.
 If you reside outside the US, replace the “country” setting with the proper two-letter country code.

       ```
       country=US